-521. SPIRITUAL LIFE.
+- 521. SPIRITUAL LIFE.
 A study of the revealed spiritual laws which govern true Christian character and service, emphasizing the sufficiency of the divine provisions, the heart conditions which qualify holy living, and spiritual power in preaching.
 Prescribed, first year, fall semester, two hours.
-Professor Walvoord.

-522. EVANGELISM.
+Professor Gannett. - 522.
+EVANGELISM.
 A study of methods of pointing men to Christ.
-Lecture and class discussion are expanded by textbook and collateral reading.
-Prescribed, second year, two hours, fall semester.
-Professor Evans.

-523. PASTORAL MINISTRY.
+Lecture and class discussion are expanded by a textbook, collateral reading and student demonstrations.
+Prescribed, second year, fall semester, two hours.
+Professor Evans. - 523.
+PASTORAL MINISTRY.
 A consideration of the minister, his calling, life, relationships, and the principles and practices of his pastoral service.
-Lectures and demonstrations are given covering the proper procedure in the conduct of the Dedication Service, the Funeral Service, the Installation Service, the Lord's Supper, the Ordination Service, Water Baptism, the Wedding Ceremony, etc. Prescribed, third year, spring semester, two hours.
+Lectures and demonstrations are given covering the proper procedure in the conduct of the Dedication Service, the Funeral Service, the Installation Service, the Lord's Supper, the Ordination Service, Water Baptism, the Wedding Ceremony, etc. Prescribed, third year, fall semester, two hours.
 Professor Evans.